Slow-Cooked Lemon Chicken Recipe

 - 1. Pat chicken dry with paper towels.
 Combine the oregano, seasoned salt and pepper; rub over chicken.
 In a skillet over medium heat, brown the chicken in butter; transfer to a 5-qt. slow cooker.
 Add water, lemon juice, garlic and bouillon to the skillet; bring to a boil, stirring to loosen browned bits.
 Pour over chicken.

 - 2. Cover and cook on low for 5-6 hours.
 Baste chicken with cooking juices.
 Add parsley.
 Cover and cook 15-30 minutes longer or until meat juices run clear.
-If desired, remove chicken to a platter and keep warm; thicken cooking juices.
-Serve over chicken and rice.
+Serve with rice.
+(If desired, cooking juices may be thickened before serving.)
 Yield: 6 servings.

 Reviews for Slow-Cooked Lemon Chicken